All rights reserved.

 Rangitawa Selection Writing Competition 2015, Anahera – Finalist selected for publication in the Rangitawa Collection 2015 Short Story Anthology edited by Jill Darragh, Rangitawa Publishing, New Zealand.

-David Meech has been published in The Aucklander, New London Writers, The Standard, Thinkerbeat, Independent Australia, Less Than 100 Words and the Bulwer-Lytton Fiction Contest.
+David Meech has been published in The Aucklander, the New Zealand Herald, New London Writers, The Standard, Thinkerbeat, Independent Australia, Less Than 100 Words, Penthouse Australia & N.Z., on Blue Ocean T.V.
+China and in the Bulwer-Lytton Fiction Contest.